-Dr. Pittman is an Assistant Professor of Pediatric Pulmonology at Washington University School of Medicine, where she is Medical Director of the Pulmonary Function Testing Laboratory and Co-Director of the Therapeutics Development Center.
+Dr. Pittman is an Assistant Professor of Pediatric Pulmonology at Washington University School of Medicine, where she is Medical Director of the Pulmonary Function Testing Laboratory, Co-Director of the Therapeutics Development Center, and Associate Program Director for Diversity and Inclusion for the Pediatric Residency Program at St. Louis Children's Hospital.
 She completed her undergraduate degree in Biology at Oberlin College (OH), after which she attended Washington University School of Medicine.
 Dr. Pittman completed her pediatrics residency at the University of Washington / Seattle Children's Hospital, and then her fellowship and MPH at the University of North Carolina at Chapel Hill.
 She has authored several publications related to lung disease in children with CF and lung function testing in children.
 Her primary research interest is exploring the origins of early lung disease in cystic fibrosis, with a focus on physiologic outcome measures such as infant pulmonary function testing and multiple breath washout testing.